 However, contact your lender and explain the problem to them as soon as you realize that you have a problem.
 Some will empathize with you and might give you an extension on your loan repayment date.

 Your Lender can help you through this difficult time, and you might end up keeping your house.

 Not everyone is familiar with tips on avoiding foreclosure.

-The internet has provided these tips and you can look for tips and understand the various options that you have.
+The internet has provided these tips, and you can look for tips and understand the various options you have.
 Choose the most favorable option and save yourself from being thrown out of your home.

 3. Avoid Being Scammed

 Some companies will talk you into paying huge amounts of money so that they can prevent foreclosure from happening.

 You will end up throwing money into the drainage when you notice that the self-proclaimed companies have conned you.
 You should use this money instead to pay for the mortgage.

 4. Do not Ignore the Problem at Hand

 Ignoring that foreclosure can happen in your home is the worst decision you can make as a home borrower.
 Ignoring the problem makes you oblivious to the issue at hand, which is more likely to cause great loss.